Table of Contents

 What Is a Nuncupative Will?

-A Nuncupative Will, also known as an oral will, is a will declared verbally by the testator (the person making the will) rather than being written and signed.1
+A nuncupative will, also called an oral will or death-bed will, is a will that is spoken by the testator (the person making the will) rather than written and signed.1 Unlike a written last will, a nuncupative will relies on witness testimony to communicate a person's final wishes.

-It's typically considered only in extreme situations when the testator is facing imminent death or is physically unable to create a traditional written will.
-Nuncupative wills have limited legal validity and acceptance.
+These wills are generally considered only in extreme circumstances, such as when a person is facing imminent death or is physically unable to create a written will.
+Because of this, nuncupative wills have limited legal recognition and may not be accepted in all situations.2

-If you're considering a nuncupative will or are involved in a situation involving one, it's vital to consult with an estate planning attorney to understand the legal requirements and potential consequences.
+If you are considering a nuncupative will or are involved in a situation where one has been made, consult an estate planning lawyer.
+An attorney can explain the legal requirements, available legal services, and possible consequences based on your state's laws.

 Example